About The Genesis Golf Link Cup

 Here’s how the Genesis Golf Link Cup works.
 When you play a round of your regular competition golf, Golf Link automatically takes your score and calculates the Genesis Golf Link Cup points you have earned and adds them to your tally.
 Your best five rounds and 1 worst round during the series will be used to calculate your position on the leaderboard so the more rounds of your regular golf that you play, the more likely you are to rise up the rankings.
 You will be able to chart the progress of friends, fellow members and competition frontrunners and interact every time you post a score.
 It’s simple, exciting and you don’t have to do anything different, just register and play your regular golf and we’ll do the rest.

-All you have to do go into the major prize draw is play a minimum of six rounds of competition golf at your club or another in Australia.
-If you’re one of the top eight finishers in each Series, you’ll earn the right to play off in the Genesis Golf Link Cup Final in Sydney and enjoy a VIP Hospitality experience at The Australian Golf Club in Sydney during the 2017 Emirates Australian Open.
+All you have to do to go into the major prize draw is play a minimum of six rounds of competition golf at your club or another in Australia.
+If you’re one of the top eight finishers in each Series, you’ll earn the right to play off in the Genesis Golf Link Cup final in Sydney and enjoy a VIP Hospitality experience at The Lakes Golf Club in Sydney during the 2018 Australian Open.

 How do I accrue Genesis Golf Link Cup points?